 For advice on how to get funding and news on funding matters, please visit the Community Action Suffolk website.

-Suffolk County Council have a team who can give advice to groups and organisations about accessing funding from a variety of sources.
+Find what advice is available from our external funding team.
+They offer support to groups and organisations about accessing funding from a variety of sources.

 Commissioner: the person(s) responsible for the commissioning process.